 I enjoy a well-written book, but a few more numbers wouldn’t have hurt.

 Average, Dull Lifestyle

 Nassim Taleb makes fun of “The Millionaire Next Door” because wealth is supposed to be enjoyed, he says.

 And indeed as other reviewers have pointed out, The Millionaire Next Door lifestyle makes for a life of lots of sacrifices and little fun.

-Just because you learn how to act like millionaire acts, it doesn’t mean you’ll necessarily become one.
+Just because you read how some (some!) millionaire acts, it doesn’t mean you’ll necessarily become one.

-It also provides a good overview of millionaires from a sociological and ethnographical point of view.
+Let’s say that it provides an interesting analysis of millionaires from a sociological and ethnographical point of view.